COSI’s Lost Egypt Exhibition

 To see a few more photos from Kate’s visit, check out this set of photos on COSI’s Flickr account.

-Sarah and the Satellites
+Sarah and the Satellites by COSI

 April 30, 2009, 1:11 pm